nvhieu1978/plutus-pioneer-program/docs/week4.rst

 The on-chain part that we have seen so far is somewhat alien and takes a little getting used to, due to the fact that we have the additional complication of the compilation to Plutus script.
-But, we don't really have to worry about that if we use the Template Haskell magic.
-In that case the validator function is just a plain function.
+But, we don't really have to worry about that if we accept the Template Haskell magic, because then we can just think of the validator function as a plain Haskell function.

 And it is actually a very simple Haskell function from the technical point of view.
-We don't use any fancy Haskell features to write this function.
+We don't use any fancy Haskell features to write it.

 One of the reasons for that is the way Plutus compilation works.
 We have seen how, in order for the compilation to Plutus to succeed, all the code used by the validation function must be available within the Oxford Brackets.
-This means that all the functions relied on by the *mkValidator* function must use the INLINABLE pragma.
+This means that all the functions relied on by the ``mkValidator`` function must use the ``INLINABLE`` pragma.

 .. code:: haskell